SkyWXO/BTC-Finder/README.md

 # BTC-Finder/Stealer
-Generate wallet seeds, check balance, collect run build.exe to start the BTC Stealer.
-If a balance is found it will collect funds.
+Generate wallet seeds, check balance, collect
+Run with build.exe to start the BTC Stealer.
+Generate random bitcoin wallets & private keys (seeds) and then check if they match any wallet that has a positive balance, and then take all the btc from it.